DataDog/datadog-trace-agent/config/README.md

 ```

 ## APM-specific configuration values
-In the file pointed to by `-ddconfigfile`
+In the file pointed to by `-ddconfig`

 ```
 ###################################################